svedjebratt/model-validation/README.md

 Check that the field is an email.

 ### minLength
-Set a minimum length of a field.
+Check for a minimum length of a field.

 ### maxLength
-Set a maximum length of a field.
+Check for a maximum length of a field.

+### min
+Check for a minimum value of a numeric field.

+### max
+Check for a maximum value of a numeric field.

 ## Custom validators
 A new validator is easily added